getodk/collect/docs/STATE.md

 * Replacing async work such as `AsyncTask` with `Flow`/`LiveData` + `Scheduler` abstraction
 * Gradually removing use of `CursorLoader` (all remaining uses are in `CursorLoaderFactory`)
 * Using AndroidX Test in new local tests and migrating other local tests as we touch them (from classic Robolectric)
-* Moving towards a ["data services"](data_services_architecture.pdf) oriented architecture that has emerged over time that uses AndroidX Architecture Components for the core of the UI (Fragment, View, ViewModel etc)
+* Moving towards a ["data services"](data_services_architecture.pdf) oriented architecture that has emerged over time that uses AndroidX Architecture Components for the core of the UI (Fragment, View, ViewModel etc.)
 * Improving the `MapFragment` abstraction so more logic can be shared between the map engines